akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 }
 ```

 Now there is no need to "adjust" state at all.
 If the item with the selected ID is in the list, it remains selected.
-If it's not, the `selectedItem` calculated during render will be `null` because no matching item was found.
-This behavior is a bit different, but arguably it's better because most changes to `items` won't reset the selection.
+If it's not, the `selection` calculated during rendering will be `null` because no matching item was found.
+This behavior is a bit different, but arguably it's better because most changes to `items` now preserve the selection.

 ### Sharing logic between event handlers {/*sharing-logic-between-event-handlers*/}